tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 - disjointness: The level of resource disjointness constraint that the secondary path of a TE tunnel has to adhere to.
 >>
-- explicit-route-objects: A YANG container that holds path constraints in the form of route entries present in following two lists:
+- explicit-route-objects: A YANG container that holds path constraints in the form of route entries present in the following two lists:
     * 'route-object-exclude-always': a list of route entries that are always excluded from the path computation.
 The exclusion of a route entry in this list during path computation is not order sensitive.
     * 'route-object-include-exclude': a list of route entries to include or exclude route entry constraints for the path computation.
 The constraint type (include or exclude) is specified with each route entry.
 The path computation considers route entry constraints in the order they appear in this list.
-Once a route entry constraint is consumed from this list, it is not considered any further in the computation of the path.
+Once a route entry constraint is consumed from this list, it is not considered any further in the computation of the TE path.
 The 'route-object-include-exclude' is used to configure constraints on which route objects (e.g., nodes, links) are included or excluded in the path computation.
 The interpretation of an empty 'route-object-include-exclude'